 With this in mind, we are excited to announce our investment in Fairbanc.
-Fairbanc is a tech platform in Indonesia that enables inventory financing for small retail shops with a buy now, pay later product that is integrated in the ordering apps of large FMCGs (fast-moving consumer goods) and other retail partners.
+Fairbanc is a tech platform in Indonesia that enables inventory financing for small retail shops with a buy now, term of payment product that is integrated in the ordering apps of large FMCGs (fast-moving consumer goods) and other retail partners.
 Fairbanc uses partnerships, technology, and integration with retailers to increase the access to financing for small merchants in Indonesia, 70 percent of which are owned and managed by women.

 Here is why we are excited to welcome Fairbanc to the Accion Venture Lab portfolio:

 Seamless user experience for small mom-and-pop shops increases adoption and usage

 As we have worked with more and more small businesses, we have come to understand the importance of providing these microentrepreneurs with a solution that is as seamless an experience as possible.
 We are excited by Fairbanc’s approach, as the team has been very thoughtful about their design to make sure their pay-later solution is as frictionless as possible for small mom-and-pop shops.
 There is no need to download an application, buy a device, or complete complicated loan application forms.
 As most microentrepreneurs aren’t tech savvy and don’t possess sophisticated devices, Fairbanc’s approach is critical in increasing usage and adoption, creating a more impactful solution for this underserved population.

 Closed-loop inventory financing helps businesses grow